bg7/bg7.github.com/source/faq/index.markdown

 footer: true
 ---

-Frequently asked questions; if you have a question not answered here, post a comment at the bottom of this page.
-We'll try to answer it here as soon as possible.
+Frequently asked questions; if you have a question not answered here, post a comment at the bottom of this page: we'll try to answer it here as soon as possible.

 #### table of contents ####